The Other Way Film Festival will open its seventh edition in 10 cities

 The Standard Sustainable Progress Festival, The Other Way Film Festival, kicks off next Thursday, October 21 with an opening session, in cooperation with Greenpeace, which will be held simultaneously in 10 cities, including Valladolid.
 It will be 8:00 pm Broadway Cinemas (Valladolid) With the national screening of the film Dear future children.

-The opening film of the German director Franz Bohm Awarded to audiences at prestigious festivals such as Hot Docs and Max Ophüls Preis or the International Film Festival and Human Rights Forum, it shows the struggle of three young activists working to change injustices in different parts of the world: Hong Kong, Chile and Uganda.
+The opening film of the German director Franz Bohm Awarded to audiences at prestigious festivals such as Hot Docs and Max Ophüls Preis or the International Film Festival and Human Rights Forum, the film shows the struggle of three young activists working to change injustices in different parts of the world: Hong Kong, Chile and Uganda. .

 In the face of growing turmoil around the world, Dear future children A film about the new generation at the heart of this seismic political transition.
 We’ll see how Ryan protests for social justice in Chile, Bieber fights for democracy in Hong Kong and Hilda faces the devastating consequences of climate change in Uganda.
 Faced with near-impossible odds and grappling with the staggering impact their activism has on their personal lives, we’ll ask these three young women why they keep fighting.
 A movie about the next generation of next generation productions.